White Lemon Sponge Cake Recipe

 I’d like to discuss something new to me.
 Something that, until recently, I didn’t think I really needed.
 Just a small baking accessory that I thought for sure was a gimmick.
 Well, take a look at the photo below and let me know which cake looks better.

-This sponge cakes recipe makes three cakes.
-I have three cake pans.
+This sponge cakes recipe makes three cakes and I have three cake pans.
 I recently bought some Bake Even Strips that I got on a whim.
 I baked the Vegan Orange Chocolate Cakes using these strips for the first time and I definitely noticed the flatter tops.

 With this light-colored cake, I was completely convinced that if you are serious about your cakes, you need to use some Evenbake Cake Strips.

 The cakes bake up flat – no more cutting off the tops of the cakes.
 The sides and bottoms don’t get dark – no more hard edges.
 Look at that cake at the top of the stack there – That just looks bad!
 Sigh… why did I wait so long for something so simple?

 While these were cooling in the kitchen, I was preparing dinner.
 I turned to the stove to put dinner on my daughters plate and when I turned around, there were nibbles taken out of all three cakes!
 I shared the photo on Instagram and Facebook.
 While most people empathized with me, others told me to just frost the cake and nobody will ever know.
 I was seriously debating baking the entire thing over again.

 That evening, I decided not to.
 I figured that if there were that many people who could relate to my story, then I was going to show everyone that it is possible to make a great cake with less than stellar cakes.

 You’ll see the final, frosted product in this Raspberry and Lemon Layer Cake post. 🙂

 Sponge Cakes are light and airy, but they can also be a tad dry.